CognizantOpenSource/Cognizant-Intelligent-Test-Scripter/Resources/Installation.md

 Firefox

- * Open Firefox
+ * Open Firefox and check the version
- * Drag and drop the `cognizantits.xpi` which is located in `installation_location/Extensions/FireFox` into `Firefox` Browser
+ * If Firefox Version >= 66, Drag and drop the `cognizantits.xpi` which is located in `installation_location/Extensions/FireFox` into `Firefox` Browser
- * If Add-on installation failed and you get `Add-on corrupt error`, Refer the below table to add the Firefox Patch Fix
+ * For Firefox older version, install the Patch Fix and Drag and drop the `cognizantits.xpi`

  Firefox Version | Patch Fix link
  ----------------|----------------